mailgun/scroll/README.md

 ## Getting Started

-Build an application with Scroll is simple.
+Building an application with Scroll is simple.
 Here's a server that listens for GET or POST requests to `http://0.0.0.0:8080/resources/{resourceID}` and echoes back the resource ID provided in the URL.

 ```go
 package main